Free legal help to navigate

 The Commonwealth scheme is expected to commence in 2018.
 You can read more about the scheme at the Department of Social Services.

 If you have questions about how the proposed scheme might impact on you, including any current or future legal claims – please call knowmore or your lawyer who is handling your claim.

 9am to 5pm AEST

 Click here to read the report of an independent evaluation of our service

-knowmore's Perth office will be closing at the end of 2016.Our other three offices will remain open to support clients throughout Australia, including existing and new clients in Western Australia.
+knowmore's Perth office closed at the end of 2016.Our other three offices remain open to support clients throughout Australia, including existing and new clients in Western Australia.
 If you have been assisted by our Perth office and want more information about who to contact at knowmore, Click here

 2016 Civil Justice Award